 Procedures for Appealing a Course Grade

-All students have the right to be graded fairly and equitably in a course, to understand how a course grade is calculated, and to understand why an instructor has evaluated course work as she or he has.
-It is, however, the instructor's right and responsibility to set the grading standards for a course and to use his or her own best judgment in evaluating and grading individual students' work.
+All students have the right to be graded fairly and equitably in a course, to understand how a course grade is calculated, and to understand why an instructor has evaluated their coursework.
+It is, however, the instructor's right and responsibility to set the grading standards for a course and to use their own best judgment in evaluating and grading individual students' work.

 Grading by its nature involves judgment.
 The grade received may not always be directly related to the amount of effort a student has expended.
 An instructor and a student may legitimately disagree on the quality of a piece of work, in which case the instructor's judgment prevails.
 Thus, such disagreements may not be the sole basis of an appeal.